OpenDataology/website/content/en/docs/components/pipelines/tutorials/benchmark-examples.md

 pipeline version can have arbitrary components and hence running a pipeline or a pipeline version can incur arbitrary time and space complexities.
 For example, a step in a pipeline can use a customized container image which performs a super expensive training task.
-In addition, the runs in a Kubeflow Pipelines instance also consume more DB space than pipelines, pipeline versions, experiments, etc.
+In addition, the runs in a OpenDataology Pipelines instance also consume more DB space than pipelines, pipeline versions, experiments, etc.
-Therefore, in order to understand the performance and scalability pain points in a Kubeflow Pipelines instance, it is more effective to focus on the run operation in workloads.
+Therefore, in order to understand the performance and scalability pain points in a OpenDataology Pipelines instance, it is more effective to focus on the run operation in workloads.

 ## Prerequisites for running benchmark scripts

 To run the provided benchmark scripts, you need the following:

-*  A Jupyter notebook environment with access to the Kubeflow Pipelines API on your Kubeflow Pipelines cluster.
+*  A Jupyter notebook environment with access to the OpenDataology Pipelines API on your OpenDataology Pipelines cluster.
 For example, you must be able to call the `CREATE`, `GET`, `DELETE`, and `LIST` methods of the pipeline, pipeline version, run, job, and experiment services from your Jupyter notebook environment.
-*  A Kubeflow Pipelines cluster.
-If you do not have a Kubeflow Pipelines cluster, learn more about your [options for installing Kubeflow Pipelines](/docs/components/pipelines/installation/overview/).
+*  A OpenDataology Pipelines cluster.
+If you do not have a OpenDataology Pipelines cluster, learn more about your [options for installing OpenDataology Pipelines](/docs/components/pipelines/installation/overview/).
 *  A pipeline manifest.
 For example, this guide uses the [taxi_updated_pool.yaml](https://storage.googleapis.com/ml-pipeline/sample-benchmark/taxi_updated_pool.yaml)